IikkaF/Spyro-Collectible-Shuffler/README.md

 - Keys

 The following types can be problematic:
+-  Dragons: If you're using skip_dragon_cutscenes = True, dragons should be safe to randomize.
+If you absolutely want to see the cutscenes and set it to False, the game sometimes crashes on dragon rescues.
 - Spring chests and fan chests: can be hard/impossible to break if moved to a location with no room to stand next to them.
 -  Level exit vortexes: same as previous, also can be unusable if there's an obstruction above them.
 If you get stuck on a ceiling, you may need to pause and exit level.
--  Dragons: rescuing a shuffled dragon rarely crashes the game.
-Haven't had a consistent crash on any dragon yet, but it might happen.
 -  Fireworks chests and key chests: when you collect a certain gem from the gem fountain, the chest will no longer respawn and instead explodes instantly upon Spyro respawning or re-entering the level.
 The gems can become unobtainable if they fly into the void.

+## Miscellaneous

+skip_dragon_cutscenes should be set to True to prevent crashes on dragon rescues.
+I left the option to set this to False because I'm unreasonably amused by some cutscenes that can happen with this randomizer.

 # Under construction